Gaston900/PSArcadeForever/README.md

 Fix screen timings, remove non-existent sprite buffer ram [PGM].

+The Arcade64 "GUI" EkMAME source code has been implemented (BY KAZE).

-The Arcade64 “GUI” was modernized with new icons (By KOF2112/EKMAME), a custom default configuration has been made.
+The Arcade64 "GUI" new icons have been implemented (By KOF2112).

+The Arcade64 "GUI" some default settings have been implemented.

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.